-By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, participate, speak and vote at the 20th AGM and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.
+By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, participate, speak and vote at the 21st AGM and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.

-CDS ACCOUNT NO.

-FORM OF PROXY

-\I/We (full name), \\\\

-bearing \NRIC No./Passport No./ Company No.\\\\ of (full address)\\\\\ being a \member/members of ORNAPAPER BERHAD (the "Company") hereby appoint:- and/or failing \him/her,

-First Proxy "A"

-FULL NAME (IN BLOCK) NRIC/PASSPORT NO. PROPORTION OF SHAREHOLDINGS

-NO. OF SHARES %

-FULL ADDRESS

-Second proxy "B"

-FULL NAME (IN BLOCK) NRIC/PASSPORT NO. PROPORTION OF SHAREHOLDINGS

-NO. OF SHARES %

-FULL ADDRESS

-#to put on a separate sheet where there are more than two (2) proxies.

-or failing \him/her, the Chairman of the Meeting as \my/our proxy to vote for \me/us and on \my/our behalf at the Twentieth Annual General Meeting ("20th AGM") of the Company to be held at the Function Room 2, Level 2, Holiday Inn Melaka, Jalan Syed Abdul Aziz, 75000 Melaka, Malaysia on Friday, 10 June 2022 at 10:30 a.m. and at any adjournment thereof.

-Please indicate with an "X" in the spaces provided below as to how you wish your votes to be casted.
-If no specific direction as to voting is given, the proxy will vote or abstain from voting at \his/her discretion.
+Ornapaper Berhad (Incorporated in Malaysia) Registration No: 200201006032 (573695-W)

-Resolution Agenda For Against 1.
-To approve the payment of Directors' fees up to an amount of RM255,000/- from 11 June 2022 until the Twenty-First AGM of the Company.
-2. To approve the payment of Directors' benefits payable up to an amount of RM28,000/-, from 11 June 2022 until the Twenty-First AGM of the Company.
-3. To re-elect Mr. Sai Chin Hock in accordance with Clause 120 of the Company's Constitution.
-4. To re-elect Datuk Adillah binti Ahmad Nordin in accordance with Clause 120 of the Company's Constitution.
-5. To re-appoint Crowe Malaysia PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
-6. Authority to Issue Shares pursuant to Sections 75 and 76 of the Companies Act 2016.
-7. Retention of Datuk Adillah binti Ahmad Nordin as an Independent Non- Executive Director of the Company.
-8. Retention of Mr. Siow Kee Yen as an Independent Non-Executive Director of the Company.
-9. Proposed Renewal of Shareholders' Mandate for Existing Recurrent Related Party Transactions of a Revenue or Trading Nature.
-10. Proposed Renewal of Authority for the Company to Purchase Its Own Shares.

-As witness my/our hand(s) this day \\\\\\ of \\\\\, 2022.
+CDS AC COUNT N 0.
+FORM OF PROXY MBER OF SHARES HELD FORM OF PI KOXY I/We (full na me), bearing NRIO No./Passport No./ Com pany No of (full addres s) (1 m , APER BERHAD (the "Compa ny ") hereby appo oint:- FIRST Proxy "A" FULL NAME (IN BLOCK) NRIC/PASSPORT NO. PROPORTION OF SHAREHOLDINGS FULL NAME (IN block) NRIC/PASSPORT NO. NO. OF SHA % FULL ADDRESS 1101 01 011 and/or failing him/her, • Second prox y "B" FULL NAME (IN BLOCK) NRIC/PASSPORT NO. PROPORTION C FULL ADDRESS NO. OF SHA ARES % FULL ADDRESS #to put on a se 100% the Twenty-Firs 2, Holiday Inn t Annual General Meeting (' leeting as my/our proxy to vol " 21st AGM ") of the Company t Il Aziz, 75000 Melaka, Malaysi f. o be held at the Fu inction Roc om 2, Level s provided below how you wis ill vote or abstain from voting at no specific Resolution Agenda nt of Diverticus! food up to For Against 1.
+RM255,000/- from 1 Jur Company. nt of Directors' fees up to ne 2023 until the Twenty-Sec an amount of one ond AGM of the 2. of Directors' benefits payable up te 2023 until the Twenty-Seco 3.
+To re-elect Mr. Tan Chin Hwee in accordance with Clause 120 of the 4.
+Company's Constitution.
+To re-appoint Crowe Malaysia PLT as Auditors of the Company for the 5. ensuing year and to authorise the Directors to fix their remuneration.
+Authority to Issue Shares pursuant to Sections 75 and 76 of the 6.
+Companies Act 2016 and Waiver of Pre-Emptive Rights.
+Retention of Mr. Tan Chin Hwee as an Independent Non-Executive Director 7. of the Company.
+Proposed New Shareholders' Mandate for Recurrent Related Party 8.
+Transactions of a Revenue Proposed Renewal of Shar Party Transactions of a Re 9.
+Shares. thority for the Company to P urchase its Own As witness my/ our hand(s) this day of , 2023.
+Contact Number:

-Contact Number: \\\\\
+\Signature(s)/Common Seal of Member

-\ Strike out whichever not applicable.
+\ Strike out whichever is not applicable.